-0004 Demonstrate an understanding of written passages from various sources in Chinese.
+0004 Demonstrate an understanding of written passages, including electronic texts, in Korean.

-• Demonstrate comprehension of key vocabulary in, as well as the main message of, complex materials without the help of visual representations.
+- Demonstrate comprehension of key vocabulary as well as the main message of complex materials without the help of visual representations. - Demonstrate knowledge of strategies for accessing documents written in Korean located on the World Wide Web.